MeenakshiDurairaj/portfolio/posts/why-i-started-ai.md

 ---

-Artificial Intelligence has always fascinated me.
-From the first time I interacted with Siri to reading about how machines can learn on their own, I knew I wanted to dive deeper into this world.
+Artificial Intelligence is always a miracle for me and I looked at it as a magic like a child watching a magic show.
+When everyone talks about greatness of aritificial intelligence I always wondered what is so special about it.
+I was very keen to know about their technical stacks and techniques to handle millions of records in their search engine, recommendation apps, voice or image recognition.

 ## 🌟 What Inspired Me